Akounak Tedalat Taha Tazoughai

 Akounak Tedalat Taha Tazoughai, (English: Rain the Color of Blue with A Little Red In It), is a 2015 Niger drama musical film directed by Christopher Kirkley and co–produced by Sahel Sounds, L'Improbable and Tenere Films.
 It is the world's first Tuareg-language fiction film.
 The film is based on the real life incidents of famous musician Mdou Moctar.

-The film has shot at Agadez, Niger.
-The film received positive reviews and won several awards at international film festivals.
+The film was shot at Agadez, Niger.
+It received positive reviews and won several awards at international film festivals.
 It is a homage to Prince’s 1984 rock drama Purple Rain.